HARO Link Building: How to Get Links from Top Media

 Most journalists are on tight deadlines, so always write your complete response.
 Regarding length, 75-150 words is a good baseline starting point unless a specific word count is requested.

-If the journalist needs further details, they’ll reach out and ask you to elaborate.
-I often close my emails with the following prompt: “Don’t hesitate to get in touch if you need more info.
+If the journalist needs further details, they’ll ask you to elaborate.
+I often close my emails with the following prompt: “Don’t hesitate to contact me if you need more info.
 I respond to emails quickly.”

 Avoid promotional language

 In general, HARO is not a platform for plugging your products and services – and in fact, using promotional language is against HARO’s rules for sources.
 Provide value first and foremost.
 Remember, generating leads and referral traffic from your media placements shouldn’t be your focus if you’re taking an SEO-first approach on the platform.